docker-archive/classicswarm/docs/install-w-machine.md

 Docker Swarm clusters a group of Docker engines into a single, virtual Docker Engine.

 The following illustration shows several Docker Engines running containers without using Docker Swarm.

 ![Docker Engines running
 containers](./images/separate-docker-engines.png)

 In the following illustration, Docker Swarm enables the group of the Docker Engine whales to function together as one virtual Docker Engine.
+The containers run on top of the swarm.

 ![Docker Swarm running
 containers](./images/docker-swarm.png)

-The following example will introduce other swarm concepts and terminology as we use them.
+Each Docker Engine within the swarm is a "node."

 ### Why Use Docker Swarm?